SystemsApproach/sdn/netvirt.rst

 complexity of configuring segments was such that machines from many applications would likely sit on the same segment, creating opportunities for an attack to spread from one application to another.
-The lateral movement of attacks within datacenters has been documented well as a key strategy of successful cyber attacks over many years.
+The lateral movement of attacks within datacenters has been well documented as a key strategy of successful cyberattacks over many years.

 Consider the arrangement of VMs and the firewall in :numref:`Figure %s